givre/lxd_btrfs_to_zfs/README.md

 # How to move from BTRFS backend to ZFS backend

 # Links for help
-# Follow this guide to enable ZFS backend storage to LXD
++Follow this guide to enable ZFS backend storage to LXD https://insights.ubuntu.com/2015/11/06/using-lxd-with-a-file-based-zfs-pool-on-ubuntu-wily/
-https://insights.ubuntu.com/2015/11/06/using-lxd-with-a-file-based-zfs-pool-on-ubuntu-wily/

 # Quick how-to guide